Periodic trivial extension algebras and fractionally Calabi-Yau algebras: Examples

-A related (unpublished) conjecture of Chapoton, according to \cite{Y}, predicts that the incidence algebras of the distributive lattices of order ideals of the positive root posets from semisimple Lie algebras are fractionally Calabi--Yau.
-More generally, fractionally Calabi--Yau property seems to be deeply intertwine with the periodicity of the Coxeter transforamtions (c.f.
-Section \ref{sec:DynkinCY}), which is related to the notion of rowmotion in combinatorics.
+A related conjecture of Chapoton predicts that the incidence algebras of the distributive lattices of order ideals of the positive root posets from semisimple Lie algebras are fractionally Calabi--Yau, see \cite[Conjecture 5.3]{Cha} for a conjecture that would imply this for Dynkin type $A_n$ and \cite{Y} for a discussion of this conjecture for general Dynkin types.
+More generally, the fractional Calabi--Yau property seems to be deeply intertwined with the periodicity of the Coxeter transformations (c.f.{} Section~\ref{sec:DynkinCY}) which, in turn, is related to the notion of rowmotion in combinatorics, see for example \cite{MTY}.

-Another connection of the fractional Calabi--Yau property of the incidence algebra with the property of the associated poset is studied in \cite{DPW}.
+Another connection of the fractional Calabi--Yau property of the incidence algebra with the properties of the associated poset is studied in \cite{DPW}.

 We have seen that, for an algebra $A$ of finite global dimension, the fractional Calabi--Yau property is equivalent to periodicity of the trivial extension algebra $T(A)$.
 On the other hand, (twisted) periodicity of a symmetric algebra is something that can be checked using computer packages such as \cite{QPA}.
 Thus, this opens a new approach to the aforementioned unpublished conjecture of Chapoton, as well as to the classification of fractionally Calabi--Yau algebras of finite global dimension in general.
-To demonstrate our methods, we show in this subsection some new examples of incidence algebras that were not known to be fractionally Calabi--Yau.
+To demonstrate our methods, we show in this subsection some new examples of incidence algebras that were not previously known to be fractionally Calabi--Yau.

-Let us start by showing that, for many posets, the outer automorphism group is finite, and thus the periodicity conjecture (Question \ref{conj:periodicity}) is true for the trivial extensions of the corresponding incidence algebras.
+Let us start by showing that, for many posets, the outer automorphism group is finite, and thus that the periodicity conjecture (Question \ref{conj:periodicity}) is true for the trivial extensions of the corresponding incidence algebras.

 \begin{proposition}\cite[Corollary 7.3.7]{SO} Let $P$ be a finite poset containing an element $x \in P$ that is comparable with any other element in $P$.
 Then any automorphism of the incidence algebra $k[P]$ of $P$ is the composition of an inner automorphism of $k[P]$ with an automorphism of $P$.
 In particular, the outer automorphism group of $k[P]$ is finite. \end{proposition}